Those Magnificent Flying Machines

 - Most of the flying machines seen in the first episode of Nadia: The Secret of Blue Water.

-- In Zero no Tsukaima, there are ships with wings.
+- In The Familiar of Zero, there are ships with wings.
 How they fly?
 Wizards did it.
 Literally.

 - Eneru's Ark Maxim in One Piece.
 It's a huge boat with wings and lots of propellers.
 The primary power source is Eneru himself.
 The backup suspension system, should Eneru be otherwise occupied, is seashells.
 Well, extinct Jet Dials, but still seashells.
 It's designed to take Eneru and four people of his choice to the moon.
 Which it does, minus the extra passengers.
 Oh, and it's made of gold.
 Like, solid gold.